Cluttering speech disorder was an area I felt unprepared to diagnose and treat when I started working in the schools.

 As you analyze the speech sample, listen for fast or jerky speech, excessive “normal” dysfluencies, etc., and if you notice that a symptom is present, ask yourself whether it impacts the clarity of the message.

-To learn more about my Cluttering Conversation Sample Analysis form, click on the picture below.
+To learn more about the Cluttering Conversation Sample Analysis form that I made, click on the picture below.
 It will take you to my TpT site, where you can download a free preview.

 Here are some additional resources I’ve used in the past that are also available online.